nickriches/linguistics_handbook/docs/lecture notes/01 - Introduction.md

 3. phonology: the sound system of language
 4. pragmatics: language in context

-## What is syntax?
+### What is syntax?

-- Syntax encompasses word order, and how different languages form different structures
+* Syntax encompasses word order, and how different languages form different structures
-- Example of different word orders in different languages:
+* Example of different word orders in different languages:
-  - English Subject-Verb-Object, e.g. <u>Tom</u> watches **TV**
+  * English Subject-Verb-Object, e.g. Tom watches **TV**
-  - Japanese SOV, e.g. <u>Tom-san-wa</u> **Terebi-o** Mimashita
+  * Japanese SOV, e.g. Tom-san-wa **Terebi-o** Mimashita
-- Examples of the way different languages form questions:
+* Examples of the way different languages form questions:
-  - English questions involve movement, e.g. _What __is__ he _ doing?_
+  * English questions involve movement, e.g. _What **is** he_  doing?\_
-  - Japanese places 'ka' at the end
+  * Japanese places 'ka' at the end
-  - Spanish merely uses intonation
+  * Spanish merely uses intonation

-## What is semantics?
+### What is semantics?

-- The study of word and sentence meaning
+* The study of word and sentence meaning
-- BIG QUESTIONS: How are word meanings represented / expressed?
+* BIG QUESTIONS: How are word meanings represented / expressed?
 How are word meanings combined to form sentence meanings?

-## What is pragmatics
+### What is pragmatics

 The study of language in context